malinkang/JavaNote/78/Java内存模型/第58讲Java中的原子操作有哪些注意事项.md

 \

 Some implementations may find it convenient to divide a single write action on a 64-bit long or double value into two write actions on adjacent 32-bit values.
-For efficiency's sake, this behavior is implementation-specific; an implementation of the Java Virtual Machine is free to perform writes to long and double values atomically or in two parts.
+For efficiency's sake, this behavior is implementation-specific   an implementation of the Java Virtual Machine is free to perform writes to long and double values atomically or in two parts.

 \